afreensanaulla/Project-Documentation/README.md

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Supports a Wide Range of File Formats: Handles a vast number of file formats, including common office documents, images, archives, and more.</p>
+- **Supports a Wide Range of File Formats**: Handles a vast number of file formats, including common office documents, images, archives, and more.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Extensible: Easily extend Tika to support new file formats through custom parsers.</p>
+- **Extensible**: Easily extend Tika to support new file formats through custom parsers.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Efficient: Leverages efficient parsing techniques for fast and accurate results.</p>
+- **Efficient**: Leverages efficient parsing techniques for fast and accurate results.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Open Source: A community-driven project with a large and active user base.</p>
+- **Open Source**: A community-driven project with a large and active user base.

 <p><b>24) spring-boot-starter-security </b></p>